-12-3.
-Determining the Re-examination Results
+11-5.
+Determining the Screening Results

-The re-examination evaluation given by the examiners shall be deliberated and approved by the Master's Thesis Committee.
-The approved result shall be reported to the Dean or the Associate Dean for determining the re-examination results.
+The screening evaluation given by the examiners shall be deliberated and approved by the Master's Thesis Committee.
+The approved result shall be reported to the Dean or the Associate Dean of GSA for determining the screening results.

-The Master's Thesis Committee will confirm the appropriateness of the mutually agreed upon results from the examiners and approve them.
-In case the results from the examiners are not judged to be appropriate, the Master's Thesis Committee will deliberate on how to handle cases individually and the final result of such cases will be determined in consultation with the Dean.
+In cases where the results from the examiners are judged to be incongruent, the Master's Thesis Committee will deliberate on how to handle the cases individually and the final result of such cases will be determined in consultation with the Dean.

-12-4.
-Notifying Students of the Re-examination Results
+11-6.
+Notifying Students of the Screening Results